Sammysouris/write_website/exampleSite/content/english/_index.md

 cta:
   enable: true
   bg_image: "images/call-to-action-bg.jpg"
-  title: "Do YOU want to take part on our research?"
+  title: "Do YOU want to take part in our research?"
   content: "We have several studies taking place for both adults and children. <br>
   Send us your details and we will contact you if you fit the inclusion criteria for any of our studies!"
   button: